ShiftNrg/wrappedShift/README.md

   * customized `multiMint(address[], amounts[])` function created to support minting in batches
 * Pauseable via `PAUSER_ROLE`

+Read more about roles [here](./ROLES.md)

 ### Notes:
 * *: Lisk-based Shift has decimals of 8 places.
 * **: Migration to `Substrate Shift` or `Wrapped Shift` will include a 10x supply increase
+  * This 10x supply increase occurs off-chain.
+The smart contract contained in the repo does not make that calculation.
 * ***: Cap is adjustable based on a dedicated role `CAPPED_ROLE`

-### Example: Simple 10x Increase Scenarios
+### Example: 10x Increase Scenarios
-This 10x supply increase occurs off-chain.
-The smart contract contained in the repo does not make that calculation.

 ```
 // Previous (original) balances